liaohuqiu/liaohuqiu.github.io/_posts/blog/2014-11-02-binnary-tree-traversal-iteratively.md

 So when `next` is `Nil`, check if the right child of the top node in stack is `Nil` or visited.
 If yes, pop it, mark it as visited(put its value into result list), set it to be the `last_visited`.

 If not, set the right node to be the `next`.
-The right node will be set to `last_visited` when it has no right child or its right child is visit.
+The right node will be set to `last_visited` when it has no right child or its right child is visited.
 So the parent will be visited afterwards.

 ```python
 class Solution: